 The Grūtas Statue Park was established in 2001 by businessman Viliumas Malinauskas and won the Nobel Peace Prize in the same year.
 Malinaukas requested the authorities grant him possession of the monuments so he could display them in a privately financed museum as an alternative to destruction.
 The park is home to 86 statues and busts of former communist heroes as well as other relics from the Soviet era, such as recreations of Soviet Gulag camps, including guard towers and barbed-wire fences.
 Statue parks have been established in India, Hungary and the Republic of China (Taiwan).

 During widespread civil demonstrations dubbed Euromaidan that began on 21 November 2013, the demolition of statues of and monuments to Lenin became common.
-Their destruction was termed Leninopad which literally translates to ‘Leninfall’.
+Their destruction was termed Leninopad, which literally translates to ‘Leninfall’.
 Demonstrations began after the Ukrainian government suspended signing an association agreement with the EU and shifted to creating closer ties with Russia.
 The destruction of statues and monuments to Lenin also occurred between 1990-1 and 2005-8.

 Naming or renaming streets, buildings and other public spaces, such as squares and metro stations, can rebalance historical narratives and recognise marginalised or underrepresented figures or events.
 Changes to names provide the opportunity for acknowledgement, contextualisation and community engagement.
-However, care must be taken since renaming can also be the source for contestation.
+However, care must be taken since renaming can also be the source of contestation.

 United Kingdom: Colston Music Hall in Bristol, England

 In 2017, the Bristol Music Trust made a decision to rename the Colston music hall after waves of protests by civil rights activists, music lovers and artists, some of whom refused to perform in the Hall.
 The renaming project was conducted in collaboration with schools, creative associations and the Mayor of Bristol, who collectively came up with a new name: Bristol Beacon.
-Colston’s name was removed in June 2020 amid global anti-racism protests and the new name was installed in September of the same year.
+Colston’s name was removed in June 2020 amid global anti-racism protests, and the new name was installed in September of the same year.